gem-storm/smrs-guide/README.md

 [lut]
 enabled: no # Enables the LUT filter.
-path: # Put a path to a .cube file here.
+path: # Put a path to a .cube file here (coldchrome download later in the guide).
 opacity: 0.1 # Opacity of the lut.

 [pre-interp]